 Encourage your child to create a mental picture as they read.
 This engages the brain in a different way and helps with understanding.
 They can also draw a picture or make a list on paper of important parts of their reading.

 Often, teachers will use a graphic organizer to help students organize their thoughts.
-Physically writing things down helps students remember it better.
+Physically writing things down helps students remember them better.

 How to improve reading test scores